8trien/new/index.md

 ## Features

-- Available as a **theme gem** and **GitHub Pages** theme
-- Clear and elegant design that can be used out of the box or as solid starting point
-- Tested in all major browsers, including **IE and Edge**
 - Built in **Service Worker** so it can work offline and on slow connections
 - **Configurable colours** and typography in a single settings file
 - Extensive set of **shortcodes** to include various elements; such as buttons, icons, figure images and more